izzy0101010101/c-scan/README.md

    - Path parameters (e.g., `:id`)
 5. **Headers Detection**: Extracts headers from API calls (e.g., `req.headers`).
 6. **Environment Variables**: Lists `process.env` variables used in routes.
-7. **Hardcoded Secrets**: Detects potential hardcoded secrets, such as API keys, tokens, and passwords.
-8. **Comments Parsing**: Extracts all comments, including TODOs and logs, to a CSV file.
+7. **Comments Parsing**: Extracts all comments, including TODOs and logs, to a CSV file.
-9. **Other URLs**: Includes non-standard URLs detected in the code.
+8. **Other URLs**: Includes non-standard URLs detected in the code.

 ## Usage